Zumeita/Zumeita/README.md

 # Hi there 👋,

-My name is Joe and I'm an IT Technician and Cisco trained network engineer.\
-I'm from Britain and currently working at Harrods in London.\
+My name is Joe and I'm an IT Technician and Cisco trained network engineer./ I'm from Britain and currently working at Harrods in London./

-I am actively working on a project called Minecraft: Survivalism, a complete overhaul modification,\
-see the project repository for more details.
+I am actively working on a project called Minecraft: Survivalism, a complete overhaul modification,/ see the project repository for more details.

 ## Programming :keyboard:

-Outside of my career(s), I have accumulated a wealth of programming knowledge from working on various projects, linked below.\
+Outside of my career(s), I have accumulated a wealth of programming knowledge from working on various projects, linked below./

 ## Computer Hardware & Building service :desktop_computer:

-For those interested, I have built a small reputation for myself in my local area, building bespoke gaming desktops & workstations,\
-a website for my services is currently WIP.
+For those interested, I have built a small reputation for myself in my local area, building bespoke gaming desktops & workstations,/ a website for my services is currently WIP.

 My personal rig:/